 After the Past State President’s provided their input, we asked the current Officers and Committeemen for their input as well.
 The information from both groups was compiled, and the results were reviewed by the Past State President’s Association and are included in this booklet.
 The booklet was presented to the Maine Elks Association for their approval and adoption.

 For some officers, duties and responsibilities are outlined in the association’s bylaws.
 However, not all duties and responsibilities that are expected of those officers are included in those bylaws.
-All duties and responsibilities as required by the bylaws, and the additional duties assigned to these officers has been included in this booklet.
-In addition, the duties and responsibilities in this booklet also can be found in the Grand Lodge Program manuals.
+All duties and responsibilities as required by the bylaws, and the additional duties assigned to these officers have been included in this booklet.
+In addition, other duties and responsibilities in this booklet also can be found in the Grand Lodge Program manuals.

-Once the definitive list of duties and responsibilities were established and approved, changes to this document can be made at any time in the future as needed, including the addition of new committees, merging of committees, or the removal of committees.
+Once the definitive list of the duties and responsibilities were established and approved, changes to this document can be made at any time in the future as needed, including the addition of new committees, merging of committees, or the removal of committees.
 Officer positions are expected to remain constant throughout the years, but these too can be modified as needed to meet the demands of the association.

 We hope that this document will help answer any questions that Officers, and Committee Chairmen may have regarding what is expected of them, and that they have a definitive resource that will be available that lists their duties and responsibilities so that they can fulfill their position to the fullest for the Maine Elks Association.